madlink/T.I.D.E./README.md

 If your source control operations are failing, check that those two components are installed.
 TIDE -> Actions -> Install console git

-Also check if your token is valid and has read/write permissions.
+Also check if your token is valid and has read/write permissions...

 ## Business Processes
 Open Process log, see what business processes from package *AtfTIDE* were executed.
 Select a process -> *Execution diagram* to see its execution details.
 You can [enable business process tracing](https://academy.creatio.com/docs/user/bpm_tools/business_process_administration/trace_process_parameters/trace_process) to get more details.